LohmuellerLab/admixture_load_scripts/README.md

 The recombination map and exon definitions used for the simulations are found in sim_seq_info.txt.

 Additional steps are required to go from tree sequences to useful data.
-Details on how to do this can be found in [SLiM Manual, Chapter 16](http://benhaller.com/slim/SLiM_Manual.pdf) and utilize the Python library [pyslim](https://github.com/tskit-dev/pyslim), for which the paper can be found [here](https://www.biorxiv.org/content/early/2018/06/07/248500 "Kelleher et al. bioRxiv") .
+Details on how to do this can be found in [SLiM Manual, Chapter 16](http://benhaller.com/slim/SLiM_Manual.pdf) and utilize the Python library [pyslim](https://github.com/tskit-dev/pyslim) [(Kelleher et al., bioRxiv)](https://www.biorxiv.org/content/early/2018/06/07/248500) .

 For parsing local ancestry into a genomic map of introgression, we use parseancestrytrees.py, which should output some csv file with the extension .ancestry.
 Then, we use blocklengthdistribution.py to parse out the blocks of ancestry.